Iflorisme/Haxball-Mod/README.md

 ## I wont be updating this readme.md im busy asf, i have created a .Exe GUI to make it be more easily, instead of a shitty console, i have optimized and implemented the same features but i think i made 2 of them working now "Steal Private maps" "Laggy Words"

+## NOW I RECOMMEND USING THE .EXE INSTEAD OF THE PYTHON ONE, FOR EASIER AND FASTER PROCESS.
+## AHORA RECOMIENDO USAR EL ARCHIVO .EXE EN VES DE HACER LO DE ABAJO, ES MAS FACIL Y RAPIDO.

 ## What it contains?

 -- Unban